Why is auto-play always bad for conversions?

 Auto-play is bad for website accessibility!

-Do you find it annoying when someone who is playing music or a video in a public place doesn’t use headphones, but expects you to listen to their music or movie choice without you having a say in the matter?
-Well, how do you think your visitors might feel when they land on your site and they are greeted by an auto-play video, music or at Christmas time, continuous falling snow?
+Do you find it annoying when someone is playing music or a video in a public place and doesn’t use headphones?
+Well, how do you think your visitors feel when they land on your site and are greeted by auto-play?

 I love Christmas decorations and lights but a few years ago I got the nickname of the Grinch after I asked for falling snow to be taken off a website.
 It had broken an A/B test I was running.
-But more importantly it can be very distracting and make a site inaccessible for those visitors using a screen-reader.
+But more importantly it can be very distracting and make a site inaccessible for those using a screen-reader.
 For some users it can even cause migraines and seizures.
-This can significantly harm your conversion rate and result in cognitive strain for users most affected by such features.
+This can significantly harm your conversion rate and result in cognitive strain for users.

 What kinds of auto-play can reduce conversion?

 - A music player that begins playing once a page has loaded.